Arsenal sponsored by... Rwanda?

 Each year Rwanda receives millions of dollars in foreign aid, however its government says funding to sponsor Arsenal has come from tourism revenue.
 The RBD reports that 1.3 million people visited Rwanda last year.

+"For those asking if tourism promotion funds should have been used for water or electricity, let me break it down for you: Infrastructure is imported," she tweeted.
+"Tourism is our #1 forex earner.
+The more Rwanda earns from tourism, the more we can invest in our people.
+That's the connection."

+Arsenal said in a statement that as part of the three-year deal, players from both the men's and women's teams are due to visit Rwanda to hold coaching camps.
+'Visit Rwanda' will also be displayed on LED boards at Emirates Stadium.

-Arsenal is the sixth largest football club in the world, according to Deloitte.
+Arsenal, which is the sixth largest football club in the world, according to Deloitte, was not immediately available for comment.
 Manchester United has the top spot, followed by Real Madrid.

 Watch the video above to find out more about Arsenal's 'Visit Rwanda' deal